June 24, 2022 | Updated: October 25, 2022

 The UAE region is an AWS Recommended Region, meaning it has three Availability Zones (AZ), bringing significant infrastructure to the Middle East.
-When you deploy a cluster in the UAE, Atlas automatically distributes replicas to the different AZs for higher availability.
+After the expansion in 2023, when you deploy a cluster in the UAE, Atlas automatically distributes replicas to the different AZs for higher availability.
 If there’s an outage in one zone, the Atlas cluster will automatically fail over to keep running in the other two.
-And you can also deploy multi-region clusters with the same automatic failover built-in.
+And you also will be able to deploy multi-region clusters with the same automatic failover built-in.

 MACH Aligned for Retail: API-First